 As Captain Piirirshu went over her experiences, Mikah listened politely but eventually asked, "So, What are your pay requirements?"
 Eikusdi knew the 'average' assistant engineer got room, board and Cr 700 a month.
 And she had a good bank roll as she was starting her new career out of the military.
 Eikusdi was about to speak when Mikah said, "Let me explain our situation.
 If you join our crew, we're troubleshooters for Duke Norris.
 While he dosn't necessarily pay us, we've been told we are going to be rewarded.
 If we are 'going to get our reward', or are going to get paid is, one of those things.
 But we will certainly never let you get bored.
 You'll see exciting things happening all the time.
 And when we do earn money on our own, from what ever venture we're doing at the time.
 We'll split the money out on a participation basis, and generally make sure everyone has enough money to live on.

 As Mikah talked, Captain Piirirshu nodded to certain points and her eyes even flashed when Duke Norris was mentioned.
-As Mikah first started to discuss the split on any earned money, Brian leaned in and said, "And don't give any interviews to the press", which Captain Piirirshu said they could explain later, if they cut a deal.
+As Mikah first started to discuss the split on any earned money, Brian leaned in and said, "And don't give any interviews to the press."
+Captain Piirirshu said they could explain later, if they cut a deal.
 When Captain Piirirshu suggested they target Cr 600 a month as a speculative pay rate, Mikah was happy, as it meant the ship need not pay her until it made enough, and need only pay Cr 600 per month of service.
 So once they were past the cash-flow issues, Mikah said that if Piirirshu was willing to take a chance, things could get lucrative.
 But there were no promises.
 Having heard that Piirirshu had a Silver Asteroid, Mikah also said another Scout aboard had "earned" that decoration, and they knew he wanted to stop at scout bases when possible.